Ornstein–Uhlenbeck operator

 In mathematics, the Ornstein–Uhlenbeck operator is a generalization of the Laplace operator to an infinite-dimensional setting.
 The Ornstein–Uhlenbeck operator plays a significant role in the Malliavin calculus.
+The operator is named after Leonard Ornstein and George Eugene Uhlenbeck.

 Introduction: the finite-dimensional picture

-The Laplacian
+Laplacian properties

 Consider the gradient operator ∇ acting on scalar functions f : Rn → R; the gradient of a scalar function is a vector field v = ∇f : Rn → Rn.
 The divergence operator div, acting on vector fields to produce scalar fields, is the adjoint operator to ∇.
 The Laplace operator Δ is then the composition of the divergence and gradient operators: